-The Biology Department offers a program for students interested in attending veterinary school, including advisement from Dr. Kurt Galbreath.
-Pre-vet students are closely advised about current requirements for admission to vet schools and are able to see how to integrate these prerequisites into their major's program.
+The Biology Department offers strong preparation for students interested in attending veterinary school.
+Pre-vet students receive advising on requirements for admission to vet schools, and they are given guidance on how best to plan their academic trajectory.

-The pre-vet program facilitates veterinary-related, service-related, and research-related experiences for students through interactions with veterinarians and animal specialists in private practices, humane societies, zoos, wildlife preserves, and other areas of interest (e.g., the UP 200 dogsled race).
+NMU and the Marquette area offer numerous research-related, veterinary-related, and service-related experiences for students through interactions with Biology faculty, animal specialists, and veterinarians in private practices, humane societies, zoos, wildlife preserves, and other areas of interest (e.g., the UP 200 dogsled race).

-NMU has an active pre-vet club where students interested in animals (domesticated or wild, vertebrate or invertebrate) meet to learn more about animals and support each other through the challenging courses they share.
-Members bring in speakers (e.g., local veterinarians, applied animal behaviorists, dog breeders), take field trips (e.g., dairy farm, buffalo farm, alpaca farm, horse stable), and conduct fund-raisers to support these activities.
+NMU also has an active pre-vet club that gives students interested in working with animals (domesticated or wild, vertebrate or invertebrate) the opportunity to develop relationships and pursue activities that are centered around their common interest.
+Past club-sponsored events have included invited speakers (e.g., local veterinarians, applied animal behaviorists, dog breeders), field trips (e.g., dairy farm, buffalo farm, alpaca farm, horse stable), volunteering at local animal shelters, and fund-raisers.

 Handbook for Pre-Veterinary Students